Students sitting at a table and painting

 Apply for funding today!

-To apply, submit a 1-2 paragraph proposal of the local activity (or activities) that you would like to participate in, the estimated cost, and how the activities relate to the U.N.
+To apply, log in using your Middlebury credentials and submit a 1-2 paragraph proposal of the local activity (or activities) that you would like to participate in, the estimated cost, and how the activities relate to the U.N.
 Sustainable Development Goal(s).
 You can submit individual or collaborative group proposals for activities you might engage in solo, with classmates, with local friends, with members of your host families, or with any combination thereof.
 Only one person needs to fill out the form.
+Proposals can cover local activities on a Friday evening, Saturday, and/or Sunday, as well as activities over school breaks that you choose to spend in your host community rather than traveling elsewhere.

 Proposals will be reviewed and approved by Middlebury Schools Abroad staff.
 Students will be notified within a week of submission.
 After stay local activities have been completed, students must submit the following in order to be reimbursed: